ronishdua/HandwritingRecognition/README.md

 1. Find an image of a number on google
 2. Convert to PNG
-3. Upload image in same folder
+3. Upload image in repository
 4. Add image name in line 116
 5. Run HandwritingRecognition.py